dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-containers-anyway.md

 So we know what a container is, but we still need a container engine or runtime.
 Where do you find one of those?

 Enter Docker.
-Docker was one of the first container engines in the mid-2000s that made running containers simple and feasibility.
+Docker was one of the first container engines in the mid-2000s that made running containers simple and feasible.
 You can easily install it on most computers, and boom - you can start running containers.
-Many developers starting using containers around this time to run things like databases or other software on their computers while developing applications.
+Many developers started using containers around this time to run things like databases or other software on their computers while developing applications.

 If this is the case, why are containers and Docker separate?
 Well, this is because there are many more engines than Docker.
 Docker happens to be the most popular.
 Other companies are have created alternative engines that run within their own eco-systems to avoid paying additional costs to Docker to be the engine.